evandrocoan/lark/docs/json_tutorial.md

           value	3.14
 ```

-As promised, Lark automagically creates a tree that represents the parsed text.
+As promised, Pushdown automagically creates a tree that represents the parsed text.

 But something is suspiciously missing from the tree.
 Where are the curly braces, the commas and all the other punctuation literals?

-Lark automatically filters out literals from the tree, based on the following criteria:
+Pushdown automatically filters out literals from the tree, based on the following criteria:

 - Filter out string literals without a name, or with a name that starts with an underscore.
 - Keep regexps, even unnamed ones, unless their name starts with an underscore.